 11. Spinners and doffers at Lancaster Cotton Mill, Lancaster, S.C.

 Even though this photo was taken in December of 1908, note the young boy second from right has no shoes on.
+As you may have noticed, a lack of shoes is an ongoing theme in these images.

 12. A young boy sweeps in an unidentified South Carolina mill while others look at the camera.